With the latest installment of the Wrong Turn franchise now available to rent, here’s a rundown of all the movies, ranked from worst to best.

 Alan B. McElroy, writer of the original Wrong Turn (2003), has teamed up with Mike P. Nelson, director of 2021’s Wrong Turn, to create a new and fresh spin on the franchise that all horror lovers need to see.
-The Wrong Turn films make for a great drinking game, and taking a shot every time someone dies or makes a wrong turn is certified to get you drunk.
+The Wrong Turn movies make for a great drinking game, and taking a shot every time someone dies or makes a wrong turn is certified to get you drunk.
 All seven instalments have a completely different casting, which makes them all so unique, and it’s always just a group of friends in the woods who make a wrong turn and are suddenly being chased by cannibals.
 Yes, The Hills Have Eyes (1977) did this sort of thing first, but what makes the franchise so exciting is its originality, as the filmmakers still bring something new (even if it’s bad) to each sequel.

-After seeing the most recent instalment of the franchise and rereading my thoughts on all of the previous films, I’m here to bring you my own personal ranking of all of the Wrong Turn films.
+After seeing the most recent instalment of the franchise and rereading my thoughts on all of the previous films, I’m here to bring you my own personal ranking of all of the Wrong Turn movies.

 7. WRONG TURN 5: BLOODLINES